Tremor 01Topic: BehaviorCreated on Saturday, December 30 2006 by jdmiles

 There is no significant family history.

-He is currently on medications for genital herpes, COPD, and tinea pedis.
+He is currently on medications for plantar warts, genital herpes, and acid reflux.

 Significant findings on physical exam are shown in the image above.